Attendance and punctuality is one of our school priorities here at Middlewich High School.

 Parents are urged NOT to arrange family holidays in term time.
 This practice is very disruptive to learning and should be avoided at all costs with secondary aged children.

-Under Government guidance we are no longer able to authorise holidays in term time, except in very exceptional circumstances.
-For any exceptional requests please email them to email@example.com
+Under Government guidance we are no longer able to authorise time off during term time, except in very exceptional circumstances.
+For any exceptional requests please complete our Absence Request Form (which can be downloaded below) and return to firstname.lastname@example.org.

 Recognition of Excellence